-To help you figure out whether you need to enter a drug rehabilitation center or outpatient drug treatment program, think about these common signs of addiction.
+To help you figure out whether you need to enter a drug rehabilitation center, think about these common signs of addiction.

 How To Tell If You Need A Drug Rehabilitation Center

 It’s hard to admit that you have a problem, but recognizing when you’re in over your head is a sign of strength.
 It shows a willingness to take control of your own life when everything around you is spiraling out of control.

 There’s no magic process that will cure you of your addiction and there’s no guarantee that inpatient treatment programs will result in long-term sobriety — that part does take a commitment on your part.
 But with the help of a team of knowledgeable professionals, you can start down the right path to recovery.

 The following are some common signs that you may be an addict and may need to enter a drug rehabilitation center.
 Every person is different, and this list may not apply to everyone, but it can help to give you a better idea of how much a drug addiction may be affecting your daily life without you even realizing it.

 1. You’ve Lied About Your Drug Use

 Most addicts tend to keep their addiction a secret and maintain that they have everything under control, even when things may be spiraling.
 But lying, more often than not, equates to having something to hide.

 2. Friends Or Family Members Have Discussed Your Drug Use With You